diwrrn/juula-admin/replit.md

 - June 29, 2025: Added minimum and maximum portion size fields (in grams) for meal planning guidance and "Protein supplements" category
 - June 29, 2025: Added allowDuplication boolean field to control whether foods can be duplicated in meal plans
 - June 30, 2025: Added lowCalorie boolean field to mark foods as low calorie options for diet filtering
+- June 30, 2025: Added calorieAdjustment boolean field to enable calorie adjustment for foods in meal planning
+- June 30, 2025: Enhanced search functionality to include mealPlanner boolean field when searching for "meal"

 ## User Preferences